-How to use urine test strips
+How to use the urine test strips

-UTItest 5V is suitable not only for healthcare professionals who perform tests, but also for individuals.
+UTItest 5V is suitable not only for health professionals who perform tests, but also for individuals.
 We therefore include a very simple guide for people who have no technical knowledge, as well as a complete medical information brochure for professionals who master the technical details.

-Precise instructions can be found in the box
+Specific instructions are included in the box

 The test strips quickly and easily indicate the infection status of your urine.
 Consult your doctor or urologist for a detailed interpretation of your results.

-- Urinate in a clean container.
+- Urinate into a clean container.

 a/ If the reagent has turned orange, the urine is too acidic.